smcclatchy/exp-design/_episodes/02-better-design.md

 1. to reduce variability within treatment groups, making differences in treatment outcomes easier to detect.
 1. to provide answers to questions by testing causal hypotheses.

-We design experiments to help answer questions by comparing the outcome of different treatments.
+We design experiments to help answer questions by comparing the effects of different treatments or conditions on the response variable, as well as any interactions between treatments.
+Experimental design can determine which data-gathering strategies will meet goals for sensitivity and specificity, while also minimizing time and resource costs.
 We can design experiments such that bias and error in the comparison of different treatments is minimized.
 We control experiments so that we can make stronger inferences about the nature of the differences that we see.
 Specifically, we try to make inferences about causation.

 > *To consult the statistician after an experiment is finished is often merely to ask him to
 > conduct a post mortem examination.
 He can perhaps say what the experiment died of.*